EmmaSHANG0625/IMMO-ELIZA-/readme.md

 This step based on the data cleaning and analysis stage, which avoiding duplicates and null values, and finally determine the features for modeling.
 For categorical features, such as "district", "type of property", a onehot encoder were applied; and features like "PEB" and "building state" were graded.
 For the target variable "price," an IQR (Interquartile Range) method was applied to clean the outlier values..
 ![alt text](image.png)

-Moreover, a hotmap was used for feature selction.
+Moreover, a heatmap was used for feature selction.
 ![alt text](image-1.png)
 **2. Data formatting**